 - Webmaster and Multimedia Management

-- Workplace Computer Skills Course: Computer skills used in the workplace, such as sending and receiving e-mail, multitasking and troubleshooting common computer challenges, are covered in this course.
-Students are also exposed to various software programs used in professional environments, such as word processing, spreadsheet, database and presentation programs, along with various file types and extensions they utilize.
-Versions of this course provide access to needed software programs and packages, while others require students to acquire them on their own.
+Workplace Computer Skills course: Computer skills used in the workplace, such as sending and receiving e-mail, multitasking, and troubleshooting common computer challenges are covered in this course.
+Students are also exposed to various software programs used in professional environments, such as word processing, spreadsheet, database, and presentation programs, along with various file types and extensions they utilize.
+Some courses provide access to needed software programs and packages, while others require students to acquire them on their own.

-- Keyboarding Course: Students enrolled in this online course learn to type on a keyboard with letters, numbers and symbol keys.
+Keyboarding course: Students enrolled in this online course learn to type on a keyboard with letters, numbers, and symbol keys.
 Students start out by focusing on safety and the importance of ergonomically correct typing to prevent injury.
-In addition to focusing on building up accuracy and speed, students also learn common keyboard shortcuts.
+The curriculum concentrates on building up accuracy and speed, and students also learn common keyboard shortcuts.

-- Internet Optimization Course: Students are introduced to Internet basics and terminology in this course as they learn how the Web works and how to better navigate it.
-Concepts such as ISPs, URLs, websites, home pages, bookmarks, browsers and search engines are discussed.
+Internet Optimization course: This class introduces students to Internet basics and terminology as they learn how the Web works and how to better navigate it.
+Concepts such as ISPs, URLs, websites, home pages, bookmarks, browsers, and search engines are discussed.
 Internet safety is also covered, such as guarding personal information and protecting a computer against malicious code.

-- Introduction to Data and Information Management Course: This course teaches the ways that organizations use data and information.
+Introduction to Data and Information Management course: This course covers how organizations use data and information.
 Topics include relational data models, and how those models are implemented in a database.
 Emphasis is placed on data quality and the need to keep data secure.